Entries

 - 1 July 1822: Sheffield miners are reminded of the dangers of working without one of Humphrey Davy’s new safety lamps

-- 6 July 1822: A journalist finds harmony in the fall of an elderly widow from York’s city walls
+- 6 July 1822: A journalist finds Aeolian harmony in a fall from York’s city walls

 - 22 May 1711: Leeds’s first white-cloth hall is opened on Kirkgate, replacing the outdoor market on Briggate, and competing with Wakefield’s 1710 building